 Processing Plant Expenditures Survey (Revised form)

+Summary of the survey responses to date can be viewed here.
 Check also our Pacific halibut economic impact visualization tool for the most up-to-date economic impact estimates.
+App manual is available as IPHC-2021-ECON-04.

 Economic Impact Assessment – What Does it Entail?